The Purpose and History of Federal Income Taxes

 This is the first of a two-part series.
-Part II will cover progressive tax brackets and income levels.
+Part II covers progressive tax brackets and income levels.

 Few things generate more anxiety than filing taxes.